HOUSE SHOT AVERAGE RULES (As of December 1, 2023)

 HOW LIGBT SPORT SHOT AVERAGES ARE DETERMINED

+INITIAL AVERAGE: First time bowlers will be issued an average by taking their highest 2-year composite average minus 20 pins.
+New members must notify the LIGBT if they have been re-rated by another tournament the past 10 years, or if their current average is 10+ pins higher than their highest composite average from the past 2 years.
 New members that do not have a sanctioned league average the past 2 years, but are currently bowling in a league, may participate as long as they bring proof of their average and have a minimum of 21 games bowled in the league.
 Bowlers that cannot prove their actual average may still bowl at the discretion of the tournament director.

 DETERMINING A NEW BOWLER’S AVERAGE UNTIL THEY HAVE 9 ELIGIBLE GAMES: All bowlers that have less than 9 eligible sport shot games will have their average determined by taking their incoming average minus 20 and multiplying the number by 9.
 Take that total and add the eligible games bowled and divide by the total # of games.
 This will be the new bowler’s average for handicapping purposes until they have 9 eligible games in the club.
 This average cannot fall below the initial incoming average minus 20 pins.

-ELIGIBLE GAMES: Games that are 30% or more below your tournament average or any series less than 75% of your tournament average will not count.
+ELIGIBLE GAMES: Games that are 30% or more below your tournament average, or any series less than 75% of your tournament average, will not count.

-AUTOMATICE AVERAGE ADJUSTMENTS: All average adjustments are done by LIGBT’s software using the following formula: When a bowler fails to cash in 20% or less of their last 5 sport shot events (cashing in 1 or no events), their tournament average will automatically drop 5 pins.
+AUTOMATIC AVERAGE ADJUSTMENTS: All average adjustments are done by LIGBT’s software using the following formula: When a bowler fails to cash in 20% or less of their last 5 sport shot events (cashing in 1 or no events), their tournament average will automatically drop 5 pins.
 If a bowler is cashing 20% or less in their last 10 sport shot events (2 or less), their average will drop another 5 pins per game (10 pins total.)
 The maximum adjustment allowed is 10 pins.
 You lose your adjustment once your last 5 sport shot events cashing percentage is above 20%.
 The LIGBT will still manually re-rate a bowler if a bowler has an unfair advantage, is deliberately not shooting their best score, or for medical reasons.